-A Labour Management Procedure (LMP) has been prepared for SIRAP2 which identifes the risks to the workforce and includes terms and conditions of employment, nondiscrimination and equal opportunity (which includes a safe work environment free from violence and sexual harassment), workers' organizations, restrictions on child and forced labor, and OHS in design, construction, and operational phases.
+A Labour Management Procedure (LMP) has been prepared for SIRAP2.
+It identifies the risks to the workforce and includes terms and conditions of employment, nondiscrimination, and equal opportunity (which includes a safe work environment free from violence and sexual harassment), workers' organizations, restrictions on child and forced labor, and OHS in design, construction, and operational phases.

-The SI Labor Act states that the minimum age of workers is 12 but for this project under the WB ESF (ESS 2) the min age is 14.
-Therefore, for workers between the ages of 14 and 18 the employer would be required to assess risk andconduct regular monitoring to ensure that no one under the age of 18is employed in hazardous labor or in labor that interferes with the child's education or be harmful to the child's health or physical, mental, spiritual, moral, or social development.
+The SI Labor Act states that the minimum age of workers is 12, but for this project under the WB ESF (ESS 2), the minimum age is 14.
+Therefore, for workers between the ages of 14 and 18, the employer would be required to assess risk and conduct regular monitoring to ensure that no one under the age of 18- is employed in hazardous labor or in labor that interferes with the child's education or be harmful to the child's health or physical, mental, spiritual, moral, or social development.